jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/digitalSignature/template/digitalSignatureOnTemplate.rst

 Electronic signature addition to the document
 =============================================

 To use the electronic signature on the document you have to add signer role.
 You may add only one electronic signature for one role on the one document.
-You can add EDS field to any document in envelope.
+You can add QES field to any document in envelope.
 To do this:

 1. Drag and drop the field to the document
 2. Set unique field name